When AI Benchmarks Plateau: A Systematic Study of Benchmark Saturation: Synthesis and Implications

-\paragraph{Template diversity and multilinguality.} Template variation alone does not significantly delay saturation.
+\paragraph{Template diversity and multilinguality.} \textit{Benchmark creators should prioritize refresh mechanisms, substantive difficulty and measurement resolution over surface-level diversity features such as templating or multilingual scope alone.} In evaluating hypothesis H6, we find that templated benchmarks (N=14) do not differ significantly from non-templated benchmarks (N=46) in saturation behaviour (p=0.10), suggesting that template diversity alone does not delay saturation.
 Multilingual benchmarks appear more robust in raw comparisons, but this effect is largely explained by recency.
-While English-dominant pretraining corpora may accelerate ceiling effects on English-only tasks~\citep{touvron2023llama, wang2024all}, age remains the dominant predictor in our dataset.
+In evaluating hypothesis H2, we find that multilingual benchmarks (N=16) show lower raw saturation rates than English-only benchmarks (N=44), but this apparent advantage is confounded by benchmark maturity: multilingual benchmarks in our sample are substantially younger on average (32.9 vs.\ 48.9 months).
+While English-dominant pretraining corpora may accelerate ceiling effects on English-only tasks~\citep{touvron2023llama, wang2024all}, age remains the dominant predictor.

+Recent evidence from SWE-bench Verified also illustrates how plateaus can arise from evaluation artifacts rather than capability ceilings. \citet{openai_swebench_2024} report that many frequently-failed tasks contain narrow or wide tests that reject functionally correct solutions and performance increasingly reflects training exposure to benchmark-associated repositories rather than general coding ability.